bokeh/bokeh/sphinx/source/index.rst

     Follow these guides to get started:

-    * `Installation and quickstart`_: Tutorials that walk you through installing Bokeh and creating your first visualizations.
+    * :ref:`installation`: Instructions for installing Bokeh.

     * :ref:`userguide`: Explanations of all key functionalities of Bokeh and how to use them.
+Includes a quickstart tutorial and several examples.

     ---
     :header: bg-bokeh-two